lcdb/lcdb-wf/docs/workflows.rst

 The integrative analysis workflows take input from the primary workflows and tie them together.

-The integrative analysis workflows are:
+The integrative analysis workflows are described in :ref:`integrative`:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   colocalization
-   external
-   figures
+   integrative

 Features common to workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~